withfig/autocomplete/README.md

 Want to suggest a new spec?
 Open an issue at [withfig/fig](https://github.com/withfig/fig) and add the 'autocomplete' label.

+### Linting Your Spec
+The autocomplete spec linter can be run to validate the format of completion specs.
+Run it to get syntax and type errors from your autocomplete spec.

+To use the linter, run the following command from the root folder.
+`node linter.js specs/[specName].js`

 ### Questions and support
 <br />
 <p>Email us any time: <a href="mailto:hello@withfig.com">hello@withfig.com</a></p>